sidewalklabs/docs/privacy-policy.md

 *   Respond to your comments, questions or requests;
 *   Communicate with you about news and information we think will be of interest to you;
 *   Monitor and analyze trends, usage, and activities in connection with the use of our websites and services; and
-*   Administer the security of our website and services and to protect other users, the public, Sidewalk Labs, and Sidewalk Toronto.
+*   Administer the security of our website and services and to protect other users, the public, and Sidewalk Labs.
 *   We may also use your personal information as otherwise permitted or as required by law.
 We will ask for your consent before using your personal information for a purpose not covered in this Privacy Policy.
 We will retain your personal information for as long as necessary to fulfill the purposes for which it was collected and as required by law.
 *   When we solicit information, such as in connection with employment opportunities or community engagement, we will provide information to you at the time about the purposes for which information is being collected, used or disclosed.